raei-2748/hirm-research/docs/diagnostics_overview.md

-# Phase 6 – Diagnostics
+# Diagnostics overview

-This repo now ships a full I–R–E (Invariance–Robustness–Efficiency) diagnostic suite aligned with the HIRM paper.
-The diagnostics live under `hirm.diagnostics` and expose pure functional APIs so that experiments, scripts and notebooks can import the metrics directly.
+This repository ships a full I–R–E (Invariance–Robustness–Efficiency) diagnostic suite aligned with the HIRM paper.
+The diagnostics live under `hirm.diagnostics` and expose pure functional APIs so that experiments, scripts, and notebooks can import the metrics directly.

 ## Metrics